-Appendix A: Analyze the Library Using QIAxcel Advanced
+Appendix A: Analyze the Library using the QIAxcel Advanced

-After the library is constructed and purified analyze using the QIAxcel Advanced, in combination with the QIAxcel DNA High Resolution Kit (cat. no. 929002), to check the fragment size and concentration.
-Typically, the peak height will be on average 350 bp\ for DNA derived from FFPE tissue.
+After the library is constructed and purified, analyze it using the QIAxcel Advanced, in combination with the QIAxcel DNA High Resolution Kit (cat. no. 929002), to check the fragment size.
+Typically, the peak height will be on average 350 bp\ for DNA derived from FFPE tissue and 300 bp\ for cfDNA.
 The majority of the library fragments are between 200-800 bp in size (Figure 2).
-Amounts of DNA under the peak can be used to quantify libraries.

 Figure 2.
-Sample QIAxcel Advanced image of a GeneRead QIAact AIT DNA UMI library.
+Sample QIAxcel Advanced image of a GeneRead QIAact Lung DNA UMI library.
 The majority of the library fragments are between 200-800 bp in size.

-Note: Tor DNA derived from FFPE tissue, typically 60-70% of the peak will be between 200-400 bp in size.
+Note: for DNA derived from FFPE tissue, typically 60-70% of the peak will be between 200-400 bp in size, whereas for cfDNA, typically 80-90% of the peak will be between 200-400 bp in size.